 Key Authorities (automatically must be registered) and other key stakeholders have also been identified and placed on the Register.
+In addition, all those that provided comment during the Pre and Post-Application Public Participation phase have been included onto the register.

-8.3.
+7.1.2.
 Landowner Consent